jeff-hykin/expressions_dataset/overview.md

    - output = true or false

+talk to jiang about
+- no prediction until after 10th frame
+- how to affectively evaluate? more data, or method for visulizing basis for it's decision
+- creating a face-prediction method
+- trouble with certain frames
+- having continuous output

 done
 - use average eye height instead of top of eye
 - create a way to measure the score compared to the hand picked score